Ly0n/awesome-robotic-tooling/README.md

 * [hardening](https://github.com/konstruktoid/hardening) - A quick way to make a Ubuntu server a bit more secure.
 * [gopass](https://github.com/gopasspw/gopass) - is a password manager for the command line written in Go
 * [pass](https://www.passwordstore.org/) - the standard unix password manager
+* [vault](https://github.com/hashicorp/vault) - Vault is a tool for securely accessing secrets.
+A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, and more
+* [legion](https://github.com/GoVanguard/legion) - is an open source, easy-to-use, super-extensible and semi-automated network penetration testing framework that aids in discovery, reconnaissance and exploitation of information systems

 ## Datasets